 We're not sure we'd choose this for a general purpose computing monitor – not because of any major flaws, but just because there are better options out there, and flat monitors tend to be better for spreadsheets, web browsing and so on.
 This won't work brilliantly with Macs or with gaming consoles either, because of the extended form factor, so it really is just for those top-end Windows gaming rigs.

 Samsung Odyssey Neo G9 review: price and verdict

 Check the widgets embedded on this page for the latest Samsung Odyssey Neo G9 pricing, but at the time of writing the official retail prices are £1,849 for the UK, $2,499 in the US and AU$2,999 in Australia – that's a lot of cash, but you're certainly getting a lot of monitor in return.
+It's also worth checking our Samsung discount codes to see if you can get a lower price.
 If you want the very best gaming monitor tech out there, in the largest and most extravagant form factor, then it's hard to beat what you get with this.

 In terms of negatives, perhaps the biggest one is that it's simply too much for a lot of people: not just too much in terms of the price, but also in terms of its size, its curvature, it's weight and so on.
 Most gamers simply don't need to go to this kind of level – and bear in mind too that you've going to need a seriously powerful GPU setup in order to drive all of these pixels, so that's something else to weigh up in terms of costs.

 The quantum mini LEDs that Samsung has introduced here – all 2,048 of them – produce a stunning picture for your games and everything else you might want to do on the monitor.
 The local dimming is exceptionally well done, and it's easy to tell that Samsung has plenty of expertise in TVs as well as monitors.
 Gaming is the panel's primary focus, but you do of course get lots of room for everything else as well.